 Ardbeg 19 yo ‘Traigh Bhan’ (46,2%, OB 2020, Batch #2)

-Mouth: sweet, with nice hints of dried fruits (Oloroso casks) but also brighter, slightly tropical touches (pineapple and apricots) and a more gently peated side than the nose suggested.
+Mouth: sweet, with nice hints of dried fruits (Oloroso casks) but also brighter, slightly tropical touches (pineapple and apricots).
+Then a more gently peated side than the nose suggested.
 Warm ashes, smoked pepper, tobacco leaves, aniseed and salty liquorice.
-Light tarry notes and toasted wood.
+Finally also light tarry notes and toasted wood.

 Finish: long, still gently smoked, with savoury oak, tarry notes and a hint of cocoa powder.